 This is our top pick for the Beagle who loves to stretch his legs.
 For most dogs, you can’t go wrong with a ball.
 Whether he likes to fetch and bring it back to you, or he likes the excitement of catching bouncy erratic balls, this is great fun.
 Play with this for twenty minutes in the park, and he’ll be worn out in no time.

 You get extra throwing power with the launcher.
 Meaning he has up to three times as much distance to cover and can burn off more energy.
 With very little extra effort from you.
-The launcher also means that you can pick up the ball hands and slobber free.
-The handle is ergonomically designed for your ease and comfort.
+The launcher also means that you can pick up the ball hands and slobber-free.
+The handle is ergonomically designed for ease and comfort.
 If you lose the ball, or it breaks, you can simply replace it thanks to Chuckit!s variety of ball options.
-Including floatable, glow in the dark, and tougher balls.
+Including floatable, glow-in-the-dark, and tougher balls.

 We love that this toy is great for those who love to run and fetch.
 Simple, yet really effective for hours of outdoor fun.

 - Squirrels squeak.